OrangeTheWiz/Wizard-Of-Cards/README.md

 # Wizard-Of-Cards
 ## The game is currently no longer in development.
+## I think if you close the window from building some .nim files it will seg fault when you close the window.
 ### This is an isometric game where you wait for enemies and cards to spawn.
 ### Build a small deck of cards and swap them out as you please.
 ### Fight bosses every now and then.